project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 # 5 - Many two state systems

-We have already seen the interesting physics that can arise from the interaction of a single two-state system (TSS) with a quantised field.
+We have already seen the interesting physics that can arise from the interaction of a single two-state system (TSS) with a quantised field in the spin boson model.
 Although there is still more that we can explore there, it's even more interesting to start thinking about what happens when we start to include many TSS.

 As soon as we start adding more than one TSS things get quite complicated.
 In order to give us an intuition for how such systems behave, we will take a small step back in this tutorial and remove the quantised field (don't worry, we'll bring it back in the next tutorial).